m1820/atd/README.md

-# Ansible Tower Demos Using Vagrant For Mac OS
+# Ansible Tower Lab (With Demos) Using Vagrant For Mac OS
 Created by Christian Trujillo

 Follow me: